 Leader: That our words may never mock or dehumanise our sisters and brothers.
-Lord, hear us.
-All: Lord, hear our prayer.

-Passion Chorale O Love of God incarnate, our flesh, our blood, our bone, Where sin has torn and marred us, you make our wounds your own.
+Passion Chorale O Love of God incarnate, our flesh, our blood, our bone.

+Where sin has torn and marred us, you make our wounds your own.

 You take our guilt upon you, our burdened spirits bear; In death you go before us, and you await us there.
-Processional chant: Ubi Caritas Wesley Church Lonsdale Street 4.
-Jesus before Pilate John 18:28-38 Leader: We adore you, O Christ, and we praise you All: Because by your holy cross you have redeemed the world Scripture:

-Then they took Jesus from Caiaphas to Pilate's headquarters.
-It was early in the morning.
-They themselves did not enter the headquarters, so as to avoid ritual defilement and to be able to eat the Passover.
-So Pilate went out to them and said, 'What accusation do you bring against this man?'
-They answered, 'If this man were not a criminal, we would not have handed him over to you.'
-Pilate said to them, 'Take him yourselves and judge him according to your law.'
-The Jews replied, 'We are not permitted to put anyone to death.'
-(This was to fulfill what Jesus had said when he indicated the kind of death he was to die.)
+Processional chant: Ubi Caritas

+Wesley Uniting Church

+Lonsdale Street

+4. Jesus before Pilate

 Then Pilate entered the headquarters again, summoned Jesus, and asked him, 'Are you the King of the Jews?'
 Jesus answered, 'Do you ask this on your own, or did others tell you about me?'
 Pilate replied, 'I am not a Jew, am I?
-Your own nation and the chief priests have handed you over to me.
+Your own nation and the chief priests have handed you overto me.
 What have you done?'
 Jesus answered, 'My kingdom is not from this world.
-If my kingdom were from this world, my followers would be fighting to keep me from being handed over to the Jews.
+If my kingdom were from this world, my followers would be fighting to keep me from being handed overto the Jewish authorities.
 But as it is, my kingdom is not from here.'
 Pilate asked him, 'So you are a king?'
 Jesus answered, 'You say that I am a king.
 For this I was born, and for this I came into the world, to testify to the truth.
 Everyone who belongs to the truth listens to my voice.'
 Pilate asked him, 'What is truth?'

-After he had said this, he went out to the Jews again and told them, 'I find no case against him.'
+After he had said this, he went out to the crowd again and told them, 'I find no case against him.'